How to Store Salt Long-Term & 7 Rational Reasons You Should

 Why Should I Store Salt?

-Salt is a versatile and essential ingredient in any kitchen, but it can also have a number of other uses around the house.
+Salt is a versatile and essential ingredient in any kitchen, but it can also have several other uses around the house.
 Here are just a few reasons why you should always store salt in your pantry or other appropriate location:

 1. Great for Cleaning